Conditions Reference

 If [Not] FileExists <File> Then

-Tests if specified file exists.
+Tests if the specified file exists.

 Example: If FileExists [UserHomeDir]\DocumentsBackup.zip Then UnZip [UserHomeDir]\DocumentsBackup.zip,[UserDocumentsDir]\Restore